Free Tax Code Calculator

 It's probably simplest to call HMRC on 0300 200 3300 so you can resolve your situation with a human and ask questions along the way.
 Alternatively, you can contact HMRC online via your personal tax account to let it know your tax code is wrong – you'll need to log in/set up an account using your Government Gateway or Gov.uk Verify ID.

 How and when will I be repaid?

 This depends on the tax year your claim refers to.
-If it is the current tax year and you are paying too much tax as a result of your tax code right now, HMRC will inform your employer, the tax code will be amended and the overdue tax will be refunded to you via your wages.
+If it's the current tax year and you're paying too much tax as a result of your tax code right now, HMRC will inform your employer, the tax code will be amended and the overdue tax will be refunded to you via your wages.

-In some cases, HMRC will pay a paltry rate of interest on any tax you have overpaid - since September 2009 for example, you would earn 0.5% on overpaid tax (the year before it was 0%).
+In some cases, HMRC will pay a paltry rate of 0.5% interest on any tax you have overpaid .

 How far back can I claim?